MicrosoftDocs/azure-docs/articles/ai-services/cognitive-services-apis-create-account-cli.md

 ## Create a new Azure AI services resource group

-Before you create a Azure AI services resource, you must have an Azure resource group to contain the resource.
+Before you create an Azure AI services resource, you must have an Azure resource group to contain the resource.
 When you create a new resource, you can either create a new resource group, or use an existing one.
 This article shows how to create a new resource group.

 ### Choose your resource group location